| | |

 Texas caviar is a salad made with black beans, black-eyed peas, onions, and peppers in a vinaigrette-style dressing.

-The origins of the recipe is actually an interesting story… It was developed in the 1940s by Helen Corbitt, a native New Yorker, who was challenged to make a recipe with local, Texas ingredients.
-She first served the recipe on New Year’s at the Houston Country Club and the recipe was later given the name Texas Caviar when she served it at the Driskill Hotel in Austin as a play on the comparison to actual caviar.
+The origins of the recipe are actually an interesting story.
+It was developed in the 1940s by Helen Corbitt, a native New Yorker, who was challenged to make a recipe with local Texas ingredients.
+She first served the recipe on New Year’s at the Houston Country Club, and the recipe was later given the name Texas Caviar when she served it at the Driskill Hotel in Austin as a play on the comparison to actual caviar.
 (Texas caviar is also called Cowboy Caviar.)

-I think corn chips are the best, but this Texas Caviar makes a great side dish for burgers and hot dogs too.
+I think corn chips are the best (either scoopable tortilla chips or Fritos), but this Texas Caviar makes a great side dish for burgers and hot dogs, too.
 I also really enjoyed adding a few tablespoons to my salads.

-Since this Texas Caviar recipe is not made with avocados, it will last in the fridge for 4 to 5 days if tightly covered.
+Since this Texas Caviar recipe does not use avocados, it will last in the fridge for 4 to 5 days if tightly covered.

 texas caviar dip